invictus-integration/docs-ifa/dashboard/alerting.md

 ![alerting](../images/dashboard/alerting3.JPG)

-As soon as you are ready from the first tab, you can click on the "Set Recipient "button underneath.
+As soon as you are ready from the first tab, you can click on the "**Set Recipient**" button underneath.

 ![alerting](../images/dashboard/alerting4.JPG)

 In here you can enter the email subject and the emails of those individuals who need to be prompted.

-When you are done, you can click on the "Save Rule" and give it some time till it saves.
-When it saves it will take you to the Rules tab with the new rule being added there.
+When you are done, you can click on the "**Save Rule**".
+When the rule is saved it will take you to the Rules tab with the new rule being visible there.

 ![alerting](../images/dashboard/alerting6.JPG)

 ## Edit Alert Rule

-First you need to choose a flow from the left panel which you want to see the rules.
-Then click on the 3 dots next to it and choose the Edit Flow.
+To Edit a rule, start by editing a flow.

 ![alerting](../images/dashboard/alerting1.JPG)

-As soon as the Edit Flow modal pop up opens, you can see that there is a new tab.
-It's called Alerting.
-Click on it.
+As soon as the Edit Flow modal pop up opens, go to the "**Alerting**" tab

 ![alerting](../images/dashboard/alerting5.JPG)

 Click on the Rule you want to edit.
-In this case I will be editing the {{FlowName}}-AdrianRule one.
+In this case I will be editing the **{{FlowName}}-AdrianRule**.

 ![alerting](../images/dashboard/alerting6.JPG)

-Change any information and click on the Set Recepients button underneath and click on the Update Rule button.
+Change any information and click on the "**Set Recepients**" button underneath and click on the "**Update Rule**" button.

 ![alerting](../images/dashboard/alerting7.JPG)

 ## Delete Alert Rule

-First you need to choose a flow from the left panel which you want to see the rules.
-Then click on the 3 dots next to it and choose the Edit Flow.
+To Delete a rule, start by editing a rule.
+Once the modal opens go to the "**Alerting**" tab

 ![alerting](../images/dashboard/alerting1.JPG)

-As soon as the Edit Flow modal pop up opens, you can see that there is a new tab.
-It's called Alerting.
-Click on it.
+As soon as the Edit Flow modal pop up opens, go to the "**Alerting**" tab

 ![alerting](../images/dashboard/alerting5.JPG)